isabella232/projects-data/hyperparameter_tuning/non_IID_setting/README.md

 #### CPU support

 Run the script to install the federated virtual environment on the server: `./federated_experiments/install_fed_env.sh cpu`.
-It will install the environment and launch `jupyter notebook` in background on port 8891.
+It will install the environment and launch `jupyter notebook` in the background on port 8891.

 Requirements installed by the script: `pip, talos, wheel, jupyterlab, ipywidgets, numpy, pandas, matplotlib, tensorflow_datasets, tensorflow_federated, jax, fedjax`

-To connect with the notebook on your own computer, open an SSH bridge running:
+To connect with the notebook on your own computer, open an SSH bridge by running:
 `ssh -N -f -L localhost:{LOCAL_PORT}:localhost:8891 {server_user}@{server_address}`.
 Then go to `localhost:{LOCAL_PORT}` on your browser.